 The IIR and UTPR components of the applied GloBE rules apply for fiscal years beginning on or after 1 January 2025.
 The DIIR component of the rules applies for fiscal years beginning on or after 1 January 2026.

-For more information on the applied GloBE rules, please refer to the Tax Information Bulletin
+For more information on the applied GloBE rules, see this Tax Information Bulletin on the Tax Technical website.